MrDark/pokemon-universe/Packages/mysql/README.markdown

 **MySQLResult.FetchMap()**

-Get the next row in the resut set as a map.
+Get the next row in the result set as a map.
 Returns a map or nil if there are no more rows.

 Example: